What are the differences between the Scotties and the Sealys?

 I live outside of the United States.
 Can I still get a puppy from you?

 Yes!
 We have several Afterglow puppies worldwide.
 Every country has very different requirements for importing a dog.
-We ask that you look into this and have a clear understanding of your situation and location of the needed steps and cost.
+We ask that you look into this and have a clear understanding of your situation for your location and the needed steps and cost.
 Since there are so many variables involved, it is best for us to discuss your situation via email or phone.

 Can I come to visit the kennel?

+The "kennel" is actually our home, we do not have an extra building.
+All dogs and puppies are with us.
 You may come by prior appointment to meet our available puppies inside and weather permitting outside too.
 We are not able to have you meet all of the dogs in our family at once however as they will not be accustomed to you and it creates a stressful situation for the puppies you are meeting.
-Also, as weather allows, we will take our dogs to Main Street in Granville on Saturday afternoons for socialization and informal "Meet-the-Breed" opportunities for passers-by.
+Also, as the weather allows, we will take our dogs to Main Street in Granville on Saturday afternoons for socialization and informal "Meet-the-Breed" opportunities for passers-by.
 You are welcome to join us while we visit and enjoy some wonderful ice cream.

 Do you do boarding or grooming at the kennel?

 Please call us to discuss either.

 For those who have purchased our dogs, you can make an appointment with Lisa for specialized show grooming including hand-stripping of your dog.
 This is a very skilled and labor-intensive effort that can take a few hours.
 We can offer suggestions on places to visit in our hometown of Granville or nearby Columbus during your wait.
 We are about 30 minutes east of Columbus, Ohio.

 Do you provide stud services?